 Innovative Fishing Line Depositories Installed at Six Natural Areas

-This news was released 981 days ago and may contain inaccurate information.
+This press release was posted 2,331 days ago and may contain inaccurate information.

 Fishing line litter is a problem at natural areas because it can entangle or kill birds and other wildlife.
 To encourage anglers to properly dispose of fishing line, the City of Fort Collins Natural Areas Program has installed fishing line collection tubes at six natural areas along the Poudre River.
 The fishing line is collected and recycled into products such as underwater fish habitat structures, picnic tables and benches.